Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

 -  `source="Linux_login.csv" host="Linux_Server" sourcetype="csv" | head 20 | sort src_ip` Note the placement of sort after head.
 This command will first shortlist the top 20 data points, and when that is done, then it will sort or re-arrange those 20 based on the ip address

+- `source="Linux_login.csv" host="Linux_Server" sourcetype="csv" | sort src_ip | head 20 ` Here the tables have turned.
+Now all the ips are sorted first and then only the top 10 are displayed after the sorting is complete